A Quotient Homology Theory of Representation in Neural Networks: Relating the Overlap Decomposition and Homology

 \subsection{Quotient Homology through the Overlap Decomposition}

 Previously we stated that the rank and the overlap conditions form an exhaustive set of sources of topological change that a network can induce on the input manifold.
 This statement is formulated as a theorem \ref{Theorem: two sources} and proven in the appendix.
+Here we state an intuitive version of our result.

 \begin{theorem} (informal) The homology groups $H_k(\Phi(\mathcal{M}))$ are fully determined by the rank $\mathcal{R}_\Phi$ and the overlap $\mathcal{O}_\Phi$ decompositions. \end{theorem}